davidbailey/tum/handbook/README.md

         * https://www.youtube.com/watch?v=N0OGqjPS47E
         * Integrated Synchronized Timetable (Timed Transfer)
           * when vehicles from two differnt lines have matching frequencies (typically 1 to 12 trains/hour) and meet each other across a platform at a certain station within 30 seconds to 5 minutes of each other. ticket/fare integation too.
+	  * Advantages: high geographical network coverage, reduced travel times due to optimized connections, simpler timetable, improved punctuality, continuous operation, reduction of empty trips
+	  * Disadvantages: high long-term investments in infrastructure, infrastructure is not used to capacity, high peak traffic at nodes, increase in travel time for some trips, requires prioritization of people over freight
       * [Carpool](https://en.wikipedia.org/wiki/Carpool)
       * [Taxi](https://en.wikipedia.org/wiki/Taxicab)
         * [Ride Sharing](https://en.wikipedia.org/wiki/Transportation_network_company)